Jayant-git-debug/Git_JB/README.md

 - It allows developers to **host**, **manage**, and **review** code.
 - GitHub is the **largest host of source code** and is owned by **Microsoft (since 2018)**.

+## 📌 What is the difference between `git fetch` and `git pull`?

+- `git fetch`: Downloads changes from the remote repository without merging them.
+- `git pull`: Fetches and merges changes from the remote repository into your current branch.

 ## 🔀 Git Branching

 - Branching creates an **isolated version** of the project for development.